 For many people, proxies will be the backbone of managing multiple Facebook pages.
-A proxy is a unique IP address that is diﬀerent than your ISP provided IP address.
+A proxy is a unique IP address that is diﬀerent from your ISP provided IP address.

 Using proxies for Facebook accounts will assure that multiple accounts are not cross-linked by Facebook in a negative way, which will reduce your blocks.